 Figure 5 onedata overall vision [R6]

-The core concept behind onedata system is Space, which can be considered as a virtual volume, which is can contain regular files and folders, distributed across multiple data centers.
-Each user can create their own spaces, and share their content with other users, using customizable access rights, either *nix style or using complex Access Control Lists.
-This makes it easy to create ad-hoc collaborations between various users, without the need to involve administrators in the establishment of Virtual Organization (e.g. using VOMS).
+The core concept behind onedata system is Space, which can be considered as a virtual volume, which can contain regular files and folders, distributed across multiple data centers.
+Each user can create its own spaces, and share their content with other users, using customizable access rights, either *nix style or using complex Access Control Lists.
+This makes easy creating ad-hoc collaborations between various users, without the need to involve administrators in the establishment of a Virtual Organization (e.g. using VOMS).

 onedata architecture comprises of 2 major components: oneprovider and oneclient.
 The former is installed within data center and provides a unified interface to multiple filesystems used in the center.
 Servers can scale to thousands of instances in order to improve performance.
 The client connects to the providers, which the user registered in onedata portal, and his spaces are automatically provisioned from these providers.
 In the simplest case the user has no need to know which data is stored with which provider, although if necessary certain files can be pinned to certain locations.

-Support for federation in onedata is achieved by the possibility of establishing a distributed provider registry, where various infrastructures can setup their own provider registry and build trust relationship between these instances, allowing users from various platforms to share their data transparently.
+Support for federation in onedata is achieved by the possibility of establishing a distributed provider registry, where various infrastructures can setup their own provider registry and build trust relationships between these instances, allowing users from various platforms to share their data transparently.

 onedata provides an easy to use Graphical User Interface for managing storage Spaces, with customizable access control rights on entire data sets or single files to particular users or groups.

-With respect to open data, one of the key features of onedata is support for accessing and exchanging data between different infrastructures in a federated manner.
+With respect to open data, one of the key features of onedata is the support for accessing and exchanging data across different infrastructures in a federated manner.

 Recommendations for developments

-This section presents the recommendations for open access data management platform, which will be developed within EGI Engage.
+This section presents the recommendations for the EGI Open Access Platform.

 Gaps between Requirements and Technologies

 Based on the collected requirements and analysed technologies, the previously considered for open access data platform solution, onedata, seems most feasible.
-This due to inherent support for such features as:
+This due to the inherent support for such features as:

-Support for data federated data management
+Support for federated data management

 Provision of direct access to remote data sets over legacy POSIX protocol without need for migration